 Visit the Honen-in temple (and garden)

-Along the Philosophers Path, you can find many temples.
+Along the Philosopher’s Path, you’ll come across many temples.
 We visited one of those temples, the Honen-in temple.
-I particularly loved the garden, it was so green!
+I particularly loved the green garden.

 Visit Nanzen-ji Zen Buddhist temple

-Ginkakuji temple is more famous than Nanzen-ji, however, there are also a lot more people at Ginkakuji which is why I recommend to visit Nanzen-ji instead.
+Ginkakuji temple is more famous than Nanzen-ji, however, there are also a lot more people at Ginkakuji which is why I recommend visiting Nanzen-ji instead.

 Nanzen-ji is a beautiful temple that was founded in 1291.
 The wooden structures are impressive and made with incredible attention to detail.